In this guide I explain how to disassemble a Dell Inspiron 1440 laptop.

 Both memory modules can be accessed though the door on the bottom.

-Dell Inspiron 1440 laptop can take up to 8GB RAM max.
+Dell Inspiron 1440 can take up to 8GB RAM max.
 You can install up to 4GB memory module into each slot.

 You should use PC2-6400 DDR2 200pin SODIMM memory modules.

 You remove the memory module in the following order:

 1. Spread latches on both sides of the memory slot until the memory module pops up at a 30 degree angle.

 2. Pull the memory module from the slot by the edges.